damauk/damauk.net/content/post/vintage-linux.md

 draft: true
 ---

 Getting new linux to run on old hardware is pretty easy.
 Getting old Linux to run on new hardware is an entirely different beast.
-I have loved Linux since I was 12.
-My family doesn't come from a

-I dug through my old books and find my copy of "Red Hat Linux Unleashed" from 1998 which contains a CD with Red Hat 5.2 (Not to be confused with Red Hat *Enterprise* Linux)
+I have loved Linux since I was 12 and when I dug through my old books and found my old copy of "Red Hat Linux Unleashed" from 1998 which contains a CD with Red Hat 5.2 (Not to be confused with Red Hat *Enterprise* Linux) I was pretty excited.
+My excitement died pretty quickly when I realised I won't be able to install the system on actual hardware since I don't have any old VGA CRT monitors laying around.

 ```
 $ isoinfo -d -i /dev/cdrom | grep -i -E 'block size|volume size'